Communism in India: Bihar

 The communist parties in Bihar had historically held a large presence in the state that was reduced following the Mandal Commission in 1979.
 The Left parties had 25-35 MLAs in the Bihar assembly, with the CPI winning 20-25 seats in every election, even until 1995.
 But Left Front won a few seats in the next elections in the state.
 On 24 July 2015, the Communist Party of India, the Communist Party of India (Marxist), the Communist Party of India (Marxist-Leninist) Liberation, the All India Forward Bloc, the Socialist Unity Centre of India (Communist) and the Revolutionary Socialist Party decided to run in all constituencies on a join ticket citing its call for an alternative platform in 2015 Bihar Legislative Assembly election.
 The CPI contested 98 seats, while the CPI-ML, CPI(M), SUCI, Forward Bloc, and RSP contested 98, 43, 10, 9, and 3 seats, respectively.
 CPI released its first list of 81 candidates on 16 September 2015.
 The Left parties together got 3.57% of the votes polled in the election.

-Before 2020 Bihar Legislative Assembly election, the Mahagathbandhan alliance were joined in by the left–wing parties in Bihar; namely the Communist Party of India (Marxist–Leninist) Liberation, the Communist Party of India and the Communist Party of India (Marxist).
-The new arrangement was described as an experiment beyond the caste based politics in Bihar with a caste plus class strategy.
+Before 2020 Bihar Legislative Assembly election, the Mahagathbandhan alliance was joined in by the left–wing parties in Bihar; namely the Communist Party of India (Marxist–Leninist) Liberation, the Communist Party of India and the Communist Party of India (Marxist).
+The new arrangement was described as an experiment beyond the caste-based politics in Bihar with a caste plus class strategy.
 The Left parties contested 29 seats (CPIML Liberation - 19 seats, CPI - 6 seats and CPIM - 4 seats).
 CPI(ML) Liberation won 12 seats while CPI and CPIM won 2 seats each.
-It is also spectaculated that if more seats were given to the left parties, the election could be won with majority.
+It is also speculated that if more seats were given to the left parties, the election could be won with a majority.

-The Left parties supported JD(U), RJD and INC to form coalition government in Bihar in August, 2022 without taking part in the government.
+The Left parties supported JD(U), RJD and INC to form a coalition government in Bihar in August 2022 without taking part in the government.

-The Left Front has also good presence in the panchayats.
+In 2025 Bihar Legislative Assembly election, the Left Front suffered a huge setback when the CPI(ML) won only 2 seats and secured just 2.84% of the total votes counted.
+CPI won 1 and CPI(M) failed to win any seat.